Understanding the Different Ways a Course could be Taught

 Work-Based Learning at CCAC

-Work-based learning is the practice and application of classroom knowledge in a real-world setting or simulated environment under the supervision of an experienced professional.
+Work-Based Learning is the practice and application of classroom knowledge in a real-world setting or simulated environment under the supervision of an experienced professional.
 It can be offered within credit or noncredit coursework.
 Courses may also incorporate industry-based projects and simulations.